-Then my mother had WLS through RMAP and did amazingly, that is when I first thought of it as an option, which I promptly forgot all about.
-Then things started to change for me, a few minor injuries, continually having to increase my diabetes medication, and osteoarthritis started to cause me a lot if issues and started to make it difficult for me to take care of everything I needed to, as well as to keep the commitments that I had made.
-That is the reason that I decided to start this journey, I never did it for me, I did it for all of the people in my life that needed me, that I care about, that I had made promises to.
+Then my mother had weight loss surgery through Rocky Mountain Associated Physicians (RMAP) and did amazingly, that is when I first thought of it as an option, which I promptly forgot all about.
+Then things started to change for me, a few minor injuries, continually having to increase my diabetes medication, and osteoarthritis started to cause me a lot of issues and started to make it difficult for me to take care of everything I needed to, as well as to keep the commitments that I had made.
+That is the reason that I decided to start this journey.
+I never did it for me; I did it for all of the people in my life that needed me.
+That I care about, that I had made promises to.
 Never about me, but all about them.

 By June of 2016 I was 190 pounds and had started the maintenance process.
 Then at the end of June I developed a perforated ulcer that was unrelated to the surgery.
 Dr. Simper made the repairs and I was set back for several months by it.
 It set back the maintenance not the weight loss as I went down to 172 pounds, which was my lightest since grade school.
 I slowly gained back a few pounds settling on 185 pounds as the place where I was feeling good.
 That was my weight at the time of the after pictures and I have been maintaining it ever since.

 It is my sincere belief that Dr. Simper, along with my PCP has saved my life twice.
 I am now able to get around well, and have no more difficulties taking care of my responsibilities and commitments.
-It hasn’t been easy; it’s a total lifestyle change.
-It is however well worth it all and the greatest thing I have ever done.
-Dr. Simper and the entire crew at RMAP are spectacular individuals and the support and help they give you is beyond compare.
+It hasn’t been easy; it was a total lifestyle change.
+It is, however, well worth it all and the greatest thing I have ever done.
+Dr. Simper and the entire crew at RMAP are spectacular individuals, and the support and help they give you is beyond compare.
 My heartfelt thanks to them for all they have done for me and my loved ones.
 It is very much appreciated.